Eleventh and Final Report of the Royal Commissioners appointed to Inquire into the Organization and Rules of Trades Unions and Other Associations

 The Eleventh and Final Report of the Royal Commissioners appointed to Inquire into the Organization and Rules of Trades Unions and Other Associations (1868-1869) Parliamentary Papers vol xxxi (or the Report of the Royal Commission on Trade Unions) was a landmark report to the United Kingdom Parliament, which led to the legalisation of trade unions.
-The Commissioners who wrote the Report were divided, and delivered a Majority Report, and a dissenting Minority Report.
+The Royal Commissioners who wrote the Report were divided, and delivered a Majority Report, and a dissenting Minority Report.
 The Minority Report was preferred by the Liberal Government, and this led to the Trade Union Act 1871.